Get insider access

 Treble Amount

-By using them via Bluetooth and the Dynamic EQ preset (which is a close reference to the Harman target) added in firmware 1.5.7, the Focal Bathys have a neutral sound profile.
+When using them via Bluetooth and with the Dynamic EQ preset (which is a close reference to the Harman target) added in firmware 1.5.7, the Focal Bathys have a balanced sound that follows our own target well.
 They deliver satisfying boom, punch, and warmth to mixes.
-Vocals and instruments are also clear, present, and natural-sounding, but a dip in the low-treble veils their details.
+Vocals and instruments are also clear, present, and natural-sounding but have some treble roll-off, veiling their details.
 Sibilants are also a little dull, leading to a sound with less emphasis on treble than lows.
-If you prefer a different sound, you can adjust them to your liking using their companion app's graphic EQ, presets, and Sound Personalization feature.
+If you prefer a different sound, you can adjust the headphones to your liking using their companion app's graphic EQ, presets, and Sound Personalization feature.
 You can see a comparison of the EQ presets here.

 You can also use these headphones wired via 'DAC' mode.
 Many users have reported that this connection results in the best audio quality.
 You can see a comparison between Bluetooth, DAC, and analog frequency responses here.
 Overall, the connection modes don't differ in measured frequency responses.
 However, one of the notable changes is in volume.
 The DAC connection delivers a higher volume than Bluetooth.
 Before firmware update 1.4.2, the headphones would automatically default to 100% volume on PCs when switching to DAC mode, which is very, very loud.
-It seems like this issue was fixed with this firmware update, but if you encounter it, please let us know in the discussions.
+It seems like this firmware update fixed the issue, but if you encounter it, please let us know in the forums.
 In addition, we also experienced a small rattling sound coming from the right driver when connected via analog.
 It's only audible when using this connection and with low to no audio content playing.
 This issue could be limited to our unit, though.

 7.7